 I assume you have installed PHP in your system.
 To download and install-composer, go to the terminal and type following commands.

 If you are getting curl error then first install curl in your system.

-In next step, move composer.phar to bin directory, so that you can access composer globally on your system
+In next step, move composer.phar to the bin directory.
+After moving this file to bin directory you can access composer globally on your system

 $ sudo mv composer.phar /usr/local/bin/composer

 Now installation is complete.
 You can use composer to manage and update package dependency.
 To check composer available commands, simply type composer in your terminal and hit enter.

 config Set config options

 create-project Create new project from a package into given directory.